- This event has passed.

 13th March 2020 @ 7:30 pm - 10:30 pm£20

-IN THE BASEMENT!
+SOLD OUT!
+IN THE CABIN!

 Tommy Scott (then bass player), Jamie Murphy, and Andy Parle formed Space in 1993 and aimed for a Who-influenced sound, releasing a 12-inch single entitled “Is It Real”.
 After Franny Griffiths, an old friend and former member of Scott’s earlier group Hello Sunset, was brought in to join them on keyboards and electronics a year later, establishing their trademark style.
 The band secured a recording contract with Gut Records who released their first single, “Money” in 1995.
 The single “Neighbourhood”‘ followed in 1996 but it was not until the release of their next single, “Female of the Species”, that they achieved popular acclaim.
 This song was also the theme song to the UK television series Cold Feet.